-Spanish/American hornist David Thompson was born in Ada, Oklahoma, into a family dedicated to music (his father a composer, and his mother an opera director).
+Spanish/American/Australian hornist David Thompson was born in Oklahoma into a family dedicated to music (his father a composer, and his mother an opera director).
 He studied at the Indiana University School of Music with Michael Hatfield, where he received the Bachelor and Master of Music degrees with high distinction, as well as the prestigious Performer's Certificate.
 He was also the first hornist in 25 years to win the Brass Concerto Competition.

 While at Indiana, he also studied natural horn with Richard Seraphinoff, and was very active in the area of early music, performing both as a soloist and as a member of several original-instrument chamber ensembles.